tethysplatform/tethys/docs/supplementary/optional_features.rst

 Multi-Factor Authentication
 ---------------------------

-Allows users to enable multi-factor authentication for the Tethys Portal account.
+Allows users to enable multi-factor authentication for their Tethys Portal account.

 **dependencies**
     - ``django-mfa2``